jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ---------------------

 The cheapest regiment type in the game, good for early game recons, rough :ref:`terrain <axis_and_allies_terrain>` and defensive battles with the heap of entrenchment.
-Although they are relatively weak, you can improve them with improved machine gun, marksmanship training or entrenchment upgrades.
+Although they are relatively weak, you can improve them with improved machine gun, marksmanship training or entrenchment :ref:`upgrade <axis_and_allies_upgrades>`.

 All infantry regiments have +25% resistance for Armor Piercing and Explosive weapons.
 They also have one infantry officer in the regiment.

 ^^^^^^^^^^^^^^^^^^
 Infantry Regiment
 ^^^^^^^^^^^^^^^^^^
 Basic infantry unit with a wide range of weapons.
-In favorable terrains they are hard to deal with vehicles.
+In favorable terrains and entrenched they are hard to deal with.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Recon Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Weakest in the game and lack firepower.
+Weakest in the game and lacks firepower.
 May just as well run away from threat with the column :ref:`formation <axis_and_allies_formation>`.
 Good for capturing unmanned cities.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Anti-Tank Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Mostly like the standard infantry regiment except some units equipped anti-tank weapons.
 The only infantry good against tanks and halftracks.
-As most of units are still wearing guns, it still needs entrenchment and terrain bonus to hold their own against tanks.
+As most of units are still carrying guns, it still needs entrenchment and terrain bonus to hold their own against tanks.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Artillery Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Similar to Anti-Tank Infantry Regiment it replaced some gunman with long range mortar, good for attacking fixed defense positions.
+Similar to Anti-Tank Infantry Regiment it replaced some gunman with long range mortar, good for attacking fixed defense positions like bunkers.
 It also has morale damage, causing enemy to rout even without heavy casualties.

 .. _axis_and_allies_regiments_engineer: